nodejs/quic/doc/api/quic.md

 ## QUIC Basics

-QUIC is a UDP-based network transport protocol that includes built in security via TLS 1.3, flow control, error correction, connection migration, multiplexing, and more.
+QUIC is a UDP-based network transport protocol that includes built-in security via TLS 1.3, flow control, error correction, connection migration, multiplexing, and more.